nasa/cumulus/docs/additional-deployment-options/api_gateway_logging.md

 ## Configure API Gateway CloudWatch Logs Delivery

 As an optional configuration step, it is possible to deliver CloudWatch API execution and access logs to a cross-account shared AWS::Logs::Destination.
 An operator does this by configuring the `cumulus` module for [your deployment](../deployment/README.md#configure-and-deploy-the-cumulus-tf-root-module) as shown below.
-The value of the `log_destination_arn` variable is the ARN of a writable log destination.
+The value of the `log_destination_arn` variable is the ARN of a writeable log destination.

 The value can be either an [AWS::Logs::Destination](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-logs-destination.html) or a [Kinesis Stream](https://aws.amazon.com/kinesis/data-streams/) ARN to which your account can write.